 The Purpose of Hubcaps – Should You Put Them On Your Steel Rims?

-There is much debate as to the true purpose of hubcaps and whether or not you really need to have them attached to your wheels.
-If you run alloy wheels in the summer and switch to steelies for your snow tires in the winter, you may want to know if it’s worth the money and trouble to get some hubcaps for your steel wheels.
+There is much debate as to the true purpose of Center Caps for Steel Wheels and whether or not you really need to have them attached.
+If you run alloy wheels in the summer and switch to steelies for your snow tires in the winter, you may want to know if it’s worth the money and trouble to get some Center Caps for Steel Wheels.
 Or maybe you simply lost a hubcap to a pothole and are trying to figure out if it’s worth replacing it.
 Whether or not you lost a hubcap or you just bought a set of OEM Steel wheels that didn’t come with hubcaps, should you put hubcaps on your steel rims ?
 In our opinion, absolutely.
 Let’s first consider the purpose of hubcaps.
 Hubcaps have existed for hundreds of years, and their use has evolved since their earliest use on carriages in the late 17th century.
-Understanding the true purpose of hubcaps will help you make a more informed decision on whether or not you would like to include them on your vehicle.
+Understanding the true purpose of hubcaps will help you make a more informed decision on whether or not you would like to include Center Caps for Steel Wheels.

 Purpose of Hubcaps # 1 – Visual Appeal

 Today, most hubcaps are made of plastic and designed to give an OEM steel wheel the visual appeal of OEM alloy wheels.

 Since alloy wheels are more expensive than steel wheels, automakers can save money by going with the steel wheel and hubcap combination.
 Most car buyers don’t mind going the steel wheel route, and those that care can opt for a trim level that comes standard with alloy wheels.